Prison food: United Kingdom

 Up until about 2004 (in most prisons), prison meals were prepared by prisoners under the supervision of prison employees.
 The move towards privatization of meal preparation and rationing resulted in numerous changes from historical practices.
-In some prisons e.g. HMP Norwich, the prison meals are still prepared by prisoners.
+In some prisons, such as HMP Norwich, the prison meals are still prepared by prisoners.

 Current food

 The average daily allowance per prisoner is £1.87, and can be as low as £1.20.
 In some cases, particularly in juvenile institutions, allowances can be as high as £3.45 per day.

-The total catering expenditure by the HM Prison Service in 2004–2005 was £94 million, £43 million of which was spent on food, and £32 million was spent on catering staff.
-Some prisoners work in the kitchens, supervised by catering staff, and this is a popular prison job as it involves working at weekends and therefore attracts higher pay, as well as providing a chance to obtain some skills in cooking.
+In 2004-05, the Prison Service spent £94 million on catering, the largest components of which were food (£43 million) and catering staff (£32 million).
+Significant improvements have been made to the Prison Service’s catering arrangements resulting in financial savings and improved quality of service.
+Since 2003-04, savings have been made from expenditure on food (up to £2.5 million each year or about six per cent of expenditure on food) and on catering staff (£1.7 million a year or about five per cent of expenditure on staff) – mainly through the civilianisation of catering staff posts.
+Savings have also arisen from more efficient procurement (up to £1.2 million a year) and reduced stockholdings of food (a one-off saving of some £2 million).

 Meals are generally not made from seasonal produce, but instead use convenience foods such as canned goods, frozen vegetables, hamburgers and pies.